 Ahmad Pesaran is the chief energy storage engineer for NREL’s Center for Integrated Mobility Sciences.
-He has worked at NREL since 1983 on various energy-efficiency technologies in buildings, ocean-thermal energy conversion, advanced air conditioning, and automotive batteries.
-He has co-authored more than 100 journal articles and technical papers on energy storage and electric-drive vehicles.
+At NREL since 1983, his work has spanned various technical arenas, including automotive batteries, buildings, ocean-thermal energy conversion, and advanced air conditioning.
+He has co-authored more than 150 journal articles and technical papers on energy storage and electric-drive vehicles.

 He started working on batteries, ultracapacitors, hybrid electric, battery electric, and fuel cell vehicles in 1995, collaborating with car and battery manufacturers on battery thermal analysis and battery thermal management issues.